Hydrology-IFH/roger/doc/equations/solute_transport.rst

 :math:`P_{Q}` is the travel time distribution of the considered flux at time step :math:`t` (-) and :math:`T` is the water age (days).

+Currently, Roger can be used to simulate with the following solutes:
+- stable water isotopes
+- bromide
+- chloride
+- nitrate

 .. toctree::
    :maxdepth: 3